-- where as business analyst sometimes report to project manager or may report to business manager.
+- whereas business analyst sometimes reports to the project manager or may report to the business manager.

-- team for development and then do the testing involve with users in testing get the sign off and move component to live.
+- team for development and then do the testing involve with users in testing get the sign-off and move the component to live.

-20. What Is The Main Quality Of A Good Requirement?_text]
+20. What Is The Main Quality Of A Good Requirement?

-The requirement should be good, clear, understandable, and consistent and should be easily verifiable. (business analyst interview questions and answers pdf)
+Answer: The requirement should be good, clear, understandable, and consistent and should be easily verifiable.

-21. How Do You Measure The Quality Of A Product?_text]
+21. How Do You Measure The Quality Of A Product?

-We do it by seeing min bugs in the product according to standards maintained by company.
+Answer: We do it by seeing min bugs in the product according to standards maintained by the company.

 22. What does OLTP stand for?
-What is its use?_text]Answer:
+What is its use?

-Pareto Analysis includes application of the Pareto Principle as a decision making technique.
+Answer: Pareto Analysis includes the application of the Pareto Principle as a decision-making technique.
 Also known as the 80/20 rule, Pareto analysis is frequently used within the context of quality control and defect resolution.
 It suggests that a vital few factors or causes are responsible for producing the majority of the problems.
 It plots the distribution of events in a standard Pareto Chart.
-(Salesforce Business Analyst Training Online)

 “For easy accessibility to these Q&As, we are providing you with the PDF file for the same which you can download and carry with you on your Laptop or Phone wherever and whenever you go.”

-25. How do you handle changes to requirements?_text]Answer:
+25. How do you handle changes to requirements?

-26. Tell me how has your qualification helped in your job/ work experience?_text]Answer:
+26. Tell me how has your qualification helped in your job/ work experience?

-- It is one of the important question to be asked to someone who is doing business analysis job.
+- It is one of the important questions to be asked to someone who is doing a business analyst job.